 However, there is at least one trend in 2021 that seems certain, and that is the rise of social media users in Malaysia.
 In 2020, the estimated number of Malaysian social media users is 30.4 million, with that figure expected to rise steadily in the years ahead.
 This is an impressive figure considering that the Malaysian population is only 32 million.

 This means that almost everyone in Malaysia is on social media.
-And it doesn’t take a rocket scientist to figure this out – every time you log onto social media pages, you’ll see tons of engagements, likes, and comments.
+And in this trends of facebook marketing, it doesn’t take a rocket scientist to figure this out – every time you log onto social media pages, you’ll see tons of engagements, likes, and comments.

 Malaysians do everything online – from reading the news to shopping for their favorite deals.